All posts

 • It's invisible to SET STATISTICS IO, TIME ON, so you might not even know how bad it is.

-• It prevents parallelism - even if the scalar function is in a view’s column, you are not referencing.
+• It prevents parallelism, even if the function is buried in a column of a view you aren't even referencing.

 • It can be hidden in Computed Columns or Check Constraints.